HealthCatalyst/Fabric.Cashmere/projects/cashmere/src/lib/typeform-survey/typeform-survey.md

+##### Usage Notes

+If you have a Content Security Policy you will need to add the typeform script link 'https://embed.typeform.com/embed.js' to 'script-src' and your survey uri domain eg 'https://somecompany.typeform.com' to 'frame-src'

+&nbsp;

 ##### Overview

 This usage guide explains the methodologies and mechanisms for gathering qualitative user feedback.
 It will also provide general templates for body copy that can be used for user prompts.